Special Mixers on Operatix Friday!

 Operatix tickets are available for all performances – but only attendees on Fridays get to enjoy this special event!
 Buy your $15 Operatix tickets now:

 Thank you to our incredible Operatix sponsors:

 Not just a student discount

 Get tickets to some of Toronto’s sexiest productions for only $15!
-How can you take advantage of this opportunity to see Opera Atelier’s unique blend of theatre, opera, and ballet?
-Visit ticketmaster.ca and quote OPERATIX at time of purchase.
-These $15 tickets – over 75% off regularly priced tickets! – are available to anyone 15-30 years old.
+Take advantage of this opportunity to see Opera Atelier’s unique blend of theatre, opera, and ballet: these $15 tickets – over 75% off regularly priced tickets! – are available to anyone 15-30 years old.

 ALL THE DETAILS

 Proof of age – 15-30 years old – when you pick up your tickets.*

 Who to bring for $15: